 Here are a few basic steps to help you gain the upper hand over your foes and successfully manage your online reputation:

-Search everything –search everything related specifically to your company, most of the time you will find that your company name is the number one target for online culprits.
+search everything related specifically to your company.
+Most of the time you will find that your company name is the number one target for online culprits.
 Check out Google Analytics and look at the latest keyword referral stats.
-99% of the time you will find that your brand name is ranked number one for search engine referrals.
+99 per cent of the time you will find that your brand name is ranked number one for search engine referrals.
 Compose a list of short and long-tail keyword variations for your company and perform a search around each term.
 Record your findings.
-With Websalad for example, I would be looking for:
+With Websalad, I would be looking for:

 And so the list goes on…

-Where is the attack located, and what are your options? – An online attack can happen anywhere, they may stem from external websites or they may even be infiltrating your own digital assets.
+An online attack can happen anywhere, they may stem from external websites or they may even be infiltrating your own digital assets.
 The mildest form of negative relations are nested within your own social media profiles.
-Because you have a branded presence within a public domain, the only way to moderate this sort of behavior is to address it directly, even if it is en masse:
+Because you have a branded presence within a public domain, the only way to moderate this sort of behaviour is to address it directly, even if it is en masse:

-Now that wasn’t so hard, was it?
-The flaw of most companies is that they put someone young and often inexperienced to administer their social media assets.
-If you’re not controlling your own digital assets (say for example, you work with the Commonwealth Bank) and you need to delegate this responsibility, make sure that this person is mature and trustworthy.
+The flaw of most companies is that they put someone inexperienced to administer their social media assets.
+If you’re not controlling your own digital assets and you need to delegate this responsibility, make sure that this person is mature and trustworthy.
 Remember, social media is the divide between PR and tech.
-You will need someone literate in both!
+You will need someone literate in both.

-External attacks are the hardest to deal with, the process of purging the bad “juju” from the first page of a SERP for your branded keyword is no easy task.
+External attacks are the hardest to deal with.
+The process of purging the bad “juju” from the first page of a search engine results page for your branded keyword is no easy task.
 It’s tedious, involves a lot of strategic thinking and what’s worse is that it can take weeks, if not months to beat.

-In this situation, your first step is to do a quick review of the bad website linking to your website.
-Check the Google PageRank, if the PR > 3 then you’ve got quite a lot of work on your hands.
-Check the keyword density and number of inbound links… Use the ‘find’ function to isolate instances of your keyword use… Is it used within the header tags?
+In this situation, your first step is to do a quick review of the bad website linking to your site.
+Check the Google PageRank.
+If the PR is greater than 3 then you’ve got quite a lot of work on your hands.
+Check the keyword density and number of inbound links.
+Use the ‘find’ function to isolate instances of your keyword use – is it used within the header tags?
 Image alt text?
-All throughout the main body copy…?
+All throughout the main body copy?
 It’s all relevant, so take note.
 If the page is difficult on the eyes and there are links everywhere, just disable to style sheets.